CumulusNetworks/docs/content/cumulus-netq-33/More-Documents/NetQ-CLI-Reference-Manual/C-commands.md

 ### Related Commands

 - netq config del agent cluster-servers
+- netq config restart agent

 - - -

 ## netq config add agent command

 The NetQ Agent contains a pre-configured set of modular commands that run periodically and send event and resource data to the NetQ appliance or VM.
 This command lets you fine tune which events the agent can poll and vary the frequency of polling.
+Note that you must restart the NetQ Agent for the configuration to be enabled.

 Refer to the {{<link title="Manage NetQ Agents/#change-netq-agent-polling-data-and-frequency" text="NetQ User Guide">}} for details of the commands, including their service keys and default polling intervals.